pritishmishra703/pysilenttask/README.md

   ```
   pysilenttask --help
   ```

-**Contributing:**
-If you'd like to contribute to this project, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and test thoroughly.
-4. Create a pull request with a detailed explanation of your changes.

 **License:**
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.